lab1092/blender-manual_ja/manual/installing_blender/linux/introduction.rst

 Alt+Mouse Conflict
 ------------------

-Many Linux distributions default to :kbd:`Alt+LMB` for moving windows.
-Since Blender uses :kbd:`Alt+Click` it's normally easier to disable this feature or change the key used by the window manager to Super (Windows Key)
+Many Linux distributions default to :kbd:`Alt-LMB` for moving windows.
+Since Blender uses :kbd:`Alt-Click` it's normally easier to disable this feature or change the key used by the window manager to Super (Windows Key)

 - Ubuntu 11.04: Settings > Window Manger Tweak > Accessibility > Change Window Key to Super